yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/storyboard/index.md

 <div class="practice">
   <h2>Practice: StoryBoard</h2>
   <p>Plan out an app (it could be one screen on your favorite app, the app you're dreaming about making, or just a few simple elements!) by drawing it out on a sketch paper.
-Label the different parts of your app with the names of the Objects from Object Library you will need to use.
-Keep in mind the Design Principles we talked about!</p>
+Label the different parts of your app with the names of the Objects from Object Library you will need to use.</p>
   <p>In your new project, drag and drop at least 3 UI Objects (View, Image, Label) in from the Object Library.
 Each time you add one, do the following:</p>
   <ul>
     <li>Check the appearance on the simulator</li>
     <li>Set constraints on each UI Object</li>
     <li>Check the simulator again</li>
   </ul>
   <p>Now, add an icon image.
-Run in simulator to make sure it was loaded in correctly!</p>
+Run the project in simulator to make sure it was loaded in correctly!</p>

   <div class="challenge-container extension-heat">
     <p class="spicy-click">Extension 🕵🏾‍♀️</p>